pwncollege/linux-luminarium/man/man/DESCRIPTION.md

 COLLECTION                        DATE                          NAME(1)
 ```

+You can scroll around the manpage with your arrow keys and PgUp/PgDn.
 When you're done reading the manpage, you can hit `q` to quit.

 Manpages are stored in a centralized database.